|

 Plants get their food or nourishment from the soil.
 When the soil is rich in nutrients they flourish.
 They thrive still better with added nutrients that enrich the soil.
 These nutrients are fertilisers.
+On 25 September 1985 the Ministry of Agriculture and Rural Development (Department of Agriculture and Cooperation) issued The Fertiliser (Control) Order 1985.

-All Indian farmers (even those who use chemical fertilisers and sprays) before sowing, put traditional manure in their fields.
+Organic and Bio-Fertilisers All Indian farmers (even those who use chemical fertilisers and sprays) before sowing, put traditional manure in their fields.
 They test their soil for micronutrient deficiencies only when their crop yields fall, after which they rejuvenate it by using large quantities of organic fertilisers.

 Traditional or farmyard fertiliser is organic manure and comprises of dung or faeces of livestock such as cows, goats and pigs.
 Organic fertiliser can also contain slaughter waste in the form of bones, blood, tendons, organs, feathers, egg shells, trash fish, and skin of animals and poultry poop.

+Interestingly, the agro-sector watch-dog, Crop Care Federation of India has said that organic foods are not all that safe as they have been made out to be, citing bean sprouts from an organic farm in Germany that had killed 31 people and infected a thousand more between May and June 2011, caused by an E. coli outbreak from pig manure.
+Moreover, CCFI say that as per studies undertaken by the Indian Agricultural Research Institute 33% products claimed to be organic in India have higher pesticide residues than the foods grown conventionally using pesticides!
+In rural areas slaughter-house waste, blood and rumen digesta are collected and used as an organic fertiliser.
+Elsewhere after waste-processing, it is marketed as blood meal, dried blood or animal plasma.
 Cattle manure is known to farmers, but not all are familiar with poultry waste which consists of head, feet, feathers, viscera, offal, blood, egg-shells, etc. India produces almost 8 million tonnes of poultry manure annually.
 It is used for most plantation crops (except legumes) since crops absorb the nitrogen in poultry manure – similar to urea which is produced from ammonia and carbon dioxide.
 Mushroom cultivators use wheat and paddy straw as base materials for composting, but add poultry manure to it.
 Although it can be made and marketed as pellets, it is usually applied directly (composting is not needed), particularly in farms close to poultry units.
+Dry fish waste manure is another product related to killing, and is added to poultry diets.
+In fact, fish and beer waste are now considered food for cattle and poultry in some parts of India.

 Compost consists of all types of decomposed organic matter, be it of plant or animal origin, suitable as a fertiliser.
 Whereas, green leaf manure (mulching), is when branches of plants or trees, are added to a field prior to ploughing.
 Manure from dry leaves is also good, more so since it avoids heaps of fallen leaves being illegally burnt in a clean up job off roads.

-free of animal derived substances.
+Bio-fertilisers contain living micro-organisms like bacteria, algae and fungi.
+They also contain organic wastes and claim to be eco-friendly, posing no threat to the environment.
+Eco-friendly does not make it free of animal derived substances.
 Interestingly, in April 2019 the Savitribai Phule Pune University and Shivaji University stated that research had been conducted to turn agri-waste to bio-fuel using bacteria extracted from pests – the giant snail and cotton bollworm.

 We have heard of how earthworms eat decaying organic matter from the soil and let off castings.
 Worm castings or worm manure is commonly called vermin-compost (a British invention) and is a bio-fertiliser.
 It consists of undigested material, soil and bacteria, deposited by worms.
 (Vermi-culture is the same, but its purpose is to simply increase the number of worms that produce manure.
 Whereas, garbage enzyme is a Chinese concept.)
 Latest research in India involves insects that eat polystyrene (thermocol), secrete manure, kill pests or are terminated by nematodes.